peercoin/rfcs/text/0012-cold-minting/0012-cold-minting.md

 By design, the mint keys are considered less important than the spend keys (i.e. they are held hot, given to a pool operator, etc).
 This can be considered detrimental to network security because thieves or pool operators may gather mint keys to accomplish a double spend or other network attack.
 In the case of mint pools, a pool operator may intentionally withold blocks in order to time a chain reorg for nefarious purposes without the spend key owner ever knowing.
+In the case of a thief, the spend key owner might not know the mint key was stolen until the thief steals enough mint keys to attack the network with, e.g., a double spend.

 ## Alternatives